 MaxVerstappen was the youngest Formula 1 driver ever (17 years, 166 days) when he debuted in the opening race of the 2015 Formula One Champonship in Australia, driving for Scuderia Toro Rosso.
-Four years later, he's already an accomplished F1 driver with seven victories on his account.
+Four years later, he's already an accomplished F1 driver with eight victories on his account.

 Raised in the racing family